What Is Your Private Victory?

 Many clients attain significant growth following our coaching.
 One multi-million pound company saw a 16% increase in turnover within 90-days of initiating our programme!
 Needless to say, they were pleased!

 Yet, we remain curious to know why some clients just carriy-on carrying-on without any appreciable gain.
 We always want to know why some grow from strength-to-strength whilst others languish?

 In Stephen R. Covey’s excellent book, “The 7-habits of Highly Effective People” we have a working model to compare receptive clients with ‘also-rans’.
-Our research reinforces time-and-again Stephen’s decades old research that no individual or organisation will win in the public arena until and unless they have won in private arena.
+Our research reinforces time-and-again Stephen’s decades old research that no individual or organisation will win in the public arena unless and until they have won in their private arena.

-This paradigm acceptance is fundamental to on-going high success and growth.
+This paradigm acceptance is fundamental to on-going high success and growth in any endeavour.

 In PART 1) of a two-part T4TW, we examine the components of what Stephen calls, “Private Victory”; containing the three key ingredients that secure working on yourself, which, if left un-secured, critically hampers “Public Victory”; containing the three key ingredients that secure working with and through others.

 Private Victory is about personal discipline, and yes, few people like that word ~ discipline!
 Yet, without targeted discipline everything you achieve is by chance; the result of luck over judgement and more often than not the result of someone else’s’ targeted discipline which can just as easily be withdrawn, leaving you once more in the wilderness wondering what the heck happened.